 - 1 teaspoon Garlic Powder

 - 1 tsp Onion Powder

-- 1 tsp Mexican Oregano Can sub regular oregano
+- 1 teaspoon Mexican Oregano Can sub regular oregano

-- 1/2 White Onion Cut in half and placed on top of the beef with the cut side up.
+- ½ White Onion Placed on top of the beef with the cut side up.

-- 1 Tbsp White Vinegar, Apple Cider Vinegar, or Lime Juice Added after Beef is done.
+- 1 tablespoon White Vinegar, Apple Cider Vinegar, or Lime Juice Added after Beef is done.
 This helps add some acidity to the meat.

-Pour water into Instant Pot or slow cooker, then add chuck roast, spices, and halved onion with cut side up.
+- Pour water into Instant Pot or slow cooker, then add seasoned chuck roast, and halved onion with cut side up.
 (This makes it easier to remove after cooking).

-Add vinegar or lime juice then shred the meat in the pot and allow to absorb the juices.
+- Add vinegar or lime juice, then shred the meat with 2 forks in the pot with the juices.
 Taste and see if additional salt is needed.
-If freezing then freeze with some of the leftover juices to prevent it from drying out when re-heated.